-The Monetary Policy Committee shall comprise the Governor, the Deputy Governor for Monetary Policy, the Deputy Governor for Financial Stability, and two experts in the field of economics and monetary policy who shall be appointed by the Minister for a term of five years.
+Members of the Monetary Policy Committee are the Governor, the Deputy Governor for Monetary Policy, the Deputy Governor for Financial Stability, and two experts in the fields of economics and monetary policy who are appointed for a term of five years by the Minister.
 The Minister may only appoint the same person to the Monetary Policy Committee twice.
 The Governor shall chair the Monetary Policy Committee, and the Deputy Governor for Monetary Policy shall be vice-chair.

-Monetary Policy Committee members appointed by the Minister shall appear before the Parliamentary committee of the Speaker's choosing before the appointment takes effect, or as soon as possible.
+Monetary Policy Committee members appointed by the Minister shall appear before the Parliamentary committee of the Speaker's choosing before the effective date of their appointment, or as soon as possible.
 They shall be legally competent to manage their own affairs and shall have no record of deprivation of control of their estate.
 They must have a good reputation and may not, in connection with business operations, have been convicted of a punishable offence under the General Penal Code; acts of law on public limited companies, private limited companies, accounting, financial statements, or bankruptcy; or other special legislation applying to regulated entities.
 Furthermore, they may not undertake work outside the Bank that could cast doubt on their impartiality.
 Should a dispute arise concerning the application of this provision, the Minister shall decide the issue.
 The Minister may, in a Regulation, set more detailed provisions on the qualifications of Monetary Policy Committee members.